 Deep Dive into LlamaIndex Workflow: Event-driven LLM architecture

-Progress and shortcomings after practice
+What I think about the progress and shortcomings after practice

 Recently, LlamaIndex introduced a new feature called Workflow in one of its versions, providing event-driven and logic decoupling capabilities for LLM applications.